 In March 2018, the Company offered 1,500,000 common shares to qualified investors at \$2 per share in a private placement memorandum ("PPM").
-The private placement offering period expires when 1,500,000 shares of common stock have been sold, or in September 2018 at the discretion of management.
+The private placement offering period expired in September 2018.
 Proceeds were raised to purchase inventory, pay merger costs and provide working capital.
-As a result of the PPM, the Company issued 318,500 and 1,056,350 shares to new investors resulting in proceeds of \$637,000 and \$1,367,500 during the three month period ended September 30, 2018 and for the period ended June 30, 2018, respectively.
-The 318,500 and 1,056,350 shares issued in the PPM are prior to the Reverse Stock Split, therefore shown on the equity statement as 910 and 3,019 post-Reverse Stock Split shares issued during the period ended September 30, 2018 and June 30, 2018.
+As a result of the PPM, the Company issued 1,374,850 shares to new investors resulting in proceeds of \$2,004,500 during the period from April 2018 to September 2018.
+Shares issued in the PPM are prior to the Reverse Stock Split.